carloscds/HtmlToPDFCore/README.md

 This package is huge because include Rotativa files for Windows, Linux and MAC.

-Using this tool you can convert an HTML file to PDF file.
+Using this tool you can convert a HTML file to PDF file.

 ### How to use
 ```csharp